hoangtnm/deep-learning/README.md

 # Deep Learning Research

-The goal of this repository is to provide comprehensive tutorials and experiments for TensorFlow 2 and PyTorch while maintaining the simplicity of the code.
+The goal of this repository is to provide comprehensive materials and research into Deep Learning powered by TensorFlow 2 and PyTorch while maintaining the simplicity of the code.

 ## Prerequisites